mbj4668/eyaml/README.md

 converted to existing atoms.
 If the atom doesn't exist, the mapping string key is returned as a binary().

-This option is usedful when the schema for the YAML document is known, and all keys are already present in the code.
+This option is useful when the schema for the YAML document is known, and all keys are already present in the code.

-Note that when this option is
-used, mappings with string keys "null", "inf", "-inf", "nan", "true", and "false" will be converted to atoms, even if they are quoted strings in the YAML input.
+Note that when this option is used, mappings with string keys "null", "inf", "-inf", "nan", "true", and "false" will be converted to atoms, even if they are quoted strings in the YAML input.

 ## API